opendr-eu/opendr/docs/reference/voxel-object-detection-3d.md

   ```

 * **Optimization example for a previously trained model.**
-  Inference can be run with the trained model after running self.optimize.
+  Inference can be run with the trained model after running `self.optimize`.
   ```python
   import os
   import torch